 But tolls for highways are not the only ones that you might need to pay if you decide to rent a car there.
 They also charge passage for some of the tunnels, two of them that are worth noting are Tunel del Cadi and Tunnels de Vallvidrera.
 Prices range from 4.5€ for Tunels de Vallvidrera to 12€ for Tunel del Cadi.
 When you're driving your rental car around the well-maintained roads of Spain, you will know exactly where the money from the tolls is going to!

-Some car rental agencies will offer special service where you do not need to pay for tolls during your rental, but will instead get a final bill to pay when you return the rental car to pay it all together based on where you drove.
-If they do not offer this option, you will are able to pay for the tolls either with cash, credit card (which you need anyway to be able to rent a car) or Shell cards in some cases Shell cards.
+Some car rental agencies will offer special services where you do not need to pay for tolls during your rental, but will instead get a final bill to pay when you return the rental car to pay it all together based on where you drove.
+If they do not offer this option, you will be able to pay for the tolls either with cash, credit card (which you need anyway to be able to rent a car) or Shell cards in some cases Shell cards.

 Payment system Via-T